Alejandro-Galan/amt-simplified/README.md

 2) Download a [General MIDI SounFont (sf2)](https://sites.google.com/site/soundfonts4u/#h.p_biJ8J359lC5W).
 We recommend downloading the [SGM-v2.01 soundfont](https://drive.google.com/file/d/12zSPpFucZXFg-svKeu6dm7-Fe5m20xgJ/view) as this code has been tested using this soundfont. **Place the sf2 file in the [`dataset`](dataset) folder.**

 ## Experiments

+We consider two scenarios:
+- **Scenario A**.
+This scenario assesses the performance of the transcription models when transfer learning is both considered and ignored.
+- **Scenario B**.
+This scenario studies the amount of data required in the target domain for an efficient transfer process that outperforms the base case of ignoring transfer learning.

 To replicate our experiments, you will first need to meet certain requirements specified in the [`Dockerfile`](Dockerfile).
 Alternatively, you can set up a virtual environment if preferred.
 Once you have prepared your environment (either a Docker container or a virtual environment) and followed the steps in the [dataset](#dataset) section, you are ready to begin.
 Follow this recipe to replicate our experiments: